iankhou/iankhou/README.md

 ### Ian K. Hou
 Status: Currently crushing bugs 🪳❌
 Working on an online version of LuZhanQi in collaboration with @fireteam99, a strategic Chinese board game that roughly translates to "Army chess."
-Check out our [beta deployment](https://luzhanqi.netlify.app).
+Check out our [alpha deployment](https://luzhanqi-staging.netlify.app).
 Contact me via ian98hou@gmail.com for a copy of my resume.

 <!--